Facebook extends ban on U.S. political ads for another month

 “They’re essentially holding the rest of the political process hostage,” said Eric Wilson, a Republican digital strategist, who said he thought the companies’ concerns about ads on the election outcome did not require a blanket ban.
 “This is something that deserves a scalpel and they’re using a rusty ax,” he added.

-Social media companies declined to say when they would lift other “break-glass” measures introduced to curb election misinformation and calls for violence in unpaid posts, like Facebook’s limits on the distribution of live videos and demotions on content that its systems predict may be misinformation.
+Social media companies declined to say when they would lift other “break-glass” election measures introduced for unpaid posts, like Facebook’s limits on the distribution of live videos and demotions of content that its systems predict may be misinformation.

+However, Twitter Inc TWTR.N has stopped using its most restrictive election-related warning labels, which hid and limited engagement on violating tweets.
+Instead, the company is now using lighter-touch labels that "provide additional context," spokeswoman Katie Rosborough said.

+Twitter placed a label reading “this claim about election fraud is disputed” on two of Trump’s tweets Tuesday morning, but each was retweeted more than 80,000 times by that evening.

-Democratic strategists, including members of the Biden campaign who tweeted criticism of Facebook, this week said social media companies still were not effectively combating the spread of viral lies.
+Democratic strategists, including members of the Biden campaign who tweeted criticism of Facebook, said social media companies’ measures were not effectively curbing the spread of viral lies.

-In one Facebook group created on Sunday, which rapidly grew to more than 350,000 members by Tuesday, members calling for a nationwide recount swapped unfounded accusations about alleged election fraud and shifting state vote counts every few seconds.

-Nina Jankowitz, a disinformation fellow at the Wilson Center, said the ad pauses were needed though not sufficient for tackling false information.
+Nina Jankowicz, a disinformation fellow at the Wilson Center, said the ad pauses were needed but not sufficient for tackling false information.

-“Clearly President Trump does not think the election is over so I don’t think the platforms should treat it as if it does,” she said.
+“Clearly President Trump does not think the election is over, so I don’t think the platforms should treat it as if it is,” she said.

-Reporting by Elizabeth Culliford and Ayanti Bera; Editing by Chizu Nomiyama and Bernadette Baum
+Reporting by Elizabeth Culliford, Katie Paul and Ayanti Bera; Editing by Chizu Nomiyama and Bernadette Baum and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.